I’ve mentioned now and then that I occasionally invent—or mutter—

 The real reason I wouldn’t have said any of them in front of my grandmother wasn’t because they were rude, or crude—it’s because the poor woman wouldn’t have understood a single syllable.
 She’d have stopped me mid-tirade, asked what on earth I was talking about, and I’d have spent the next ten minutes explaining myself.
 And once you have to explain a joke—or an insult—it loses that bit of spontaneous sparkle that makes the moment worth having in the first place.

 So here's a few examples to get you started.
-If you want the complete list, just email me (use the contact form).
+If you want the complete list, just email me (use the contact form, or PM me on FB).
 I'd be happy to share.

 GRANDMA-APPROVED INSULTS FOR EVERYDAY USE